 Cwm Taf Morgannwg University Health Board’s Values and Standards of Behaviour Framework.

-All JCC members, host LHB and the Joint Commissioning Committee Team (JCCT) staff must be made aware of these JCC Standing Financial Instructions and, where appropriate, should be familiar with their detailed content.
-The JCC’s Committee Secretary or the Director of Finance will be able to provide further advice and guidance on any aspect of the JCC SFIs or the wider governance arrangements for the JCC.
+All JCC members, Host Body and the Joint Commissioning Committee Team (JCCT) staff must be made aware of these JCC Standing Financial Instructions and, where appropriate, should be familiar with their detailed content.
+The JCC’s Committee Secretary or the Director of Finance and Value will be able to provide further advice and guidance on any aspect of the JCC SFIs or the wider governance arrangements for the JCC.
 Further information on governance in the NHS in Wales may be accessed at https://nwssp.nhs.wales/all-wales-programmes/governance-e-manual/

 Contents